AnnaPaytakov/TMTube/README.md

-# 🎬 TMTube
+# TMTube

 A personal project aimed at building a YouTube-like video platform for Turkmenistan.

 The project focuses on video uploading, server-side video processing with FFmpeg, and HTTP Live Streaming (HLS) for delivering processed video content.

-## ✨ Features
+## Features

-- 🎥 Video upload
+-  Video upload
-- 📝 Video title and description
+-  Video title and description
-- 📺 Video listing and detail pages
+-  Video listing and detail pages
-- ⚙️ Server-side video processing with FFmpeg
+-  Server-side video processing with FFmpeg
-- 📡 HLS (HTTP Live Streaming) video delivery
+-  HLS (HTTP Live Streaming) video delivery
-- 🧩 Automatic generation of `.m3u8` playlists and HLS segments
+-  Automatic generation of `.m3u8` playlists and HLS segments
-- 👤 Basic user application structure
+-  Basic user application structure

-## 🛠️ Tech Stack
+## Tech Stack

 - Python
 - Django
 - FFmpeg
-- HLS (HTTP Live Streaming)
+- HLS
 - UV

 ## How It Works